 The drought, widespread and persistent, continues across great swaths of the United States.
 The effects of climate change and heavy demands on water use have seen formerly reliable supplies dwindle.
 Cities and counties across the nation, from Williams, Arizona (natch) to Mount Pleasant, Tennessee, from the St. Johns River district in north central Florida to Chanhassen, Minnesota and all across California have put water use and watering restrictions in place.
 What’s their most frequent target?
 Watering of lawns.

 We’ve frequently considered the water spent on lawns and have advocated replacing them with native grasses or something altogether different.
 But let’s face it.
 Kids like lawns, dogs like lawns, and we like lawns too for family activities.
-We’ll cut back on lawn as the kids grow up.
+We’ll cut back on our lawn as the kids grow up.
 But for now . . . badminton!

 Knowledge of grass’ needs and growing habits will help you cut down on watering.
-We’re not telling you anything you don’t know when we say that the best way to save on lawn water is to have healthy soil.
+We’re not telling you anything you don’t know when we say that the best way to save on lawn water is to have a healthy soil.
 Good soil composition not only holds moisture well, it encourages plant health — deep rooting, steady, upright growth — that helps our lawns resist pests and smother weeds.
 Adding compost is a must and it’s not too late in the season to do it.

 Proper watering is also necessary to encourage deep root growth.
 Longer grass encourages deeper rooting.
 Thorough watering early in the season followed by several days as the roots reach to get what’s there, will pay dividends as the season become drier.
 Watering in the morning to avoid evaporation is the common practice.
 Some people use the same reasoning to water at night.
 Raise your mower height a half-inch as the summer progresses.
 And make sure that mower’s sharp.
 Damaged and crudely cropped grass that comes of dull mower blades require more water to heal.